Breast Cancer Risk and Prevention

 Learn more about this risk and recommendations for screening.

-Previous Chest Radiation
+Chest Radiation in the Past

-- Annual breast exam by a healthcare professional, and monthly self-breast exam.
+• Yearly breast exam by a healthcare professional, and monthly self-breast exam.

-Alcohol Use and Breast Cancer Risk
+Alcohol Use

-The risk of cancer for heavy drinkers is 10-15 times higher than it is for those who do not drink.
+The risk of cancer for heavy drinkers is 10 to 15 times higher than it is for those who do not drink.
 The overall risk increases after just 1 drink a day for women or 2 for men.
 One drink means 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.
 Higher breast cancer risk has been linked to just 3 drinks a week, so the risk is not limited to heavy drinking.
 Women who have 2 alcoholic drinks a day are 1.5 times more likely to develop breast cancer than a woman who never drank alcohol.

 Learn more about how alcohol causes cancer and resources for quitting at Oncolink.org.

-How to Reduce Breast Cancer Risk
+How to Lower Breast Cancer Risk

 The Prevention Triangle: Diet, Activity & Healthy Weight